Haymarket affair: Pardons and historical characterization

-Among supporters of the labor movement in the United States and abroad and others, the trial was widely believed to have been unfair, and even a serious miscarriage of justice.
+Among supporters of the labor movement, the trial was widely believed to have been unfair and even a serious miscarriage of justice.
 Prominent people who condemned the trial included novelist William Dean Howells, attorney Clarence Darrow, playwrights Oscar Wilde and George Bernard Shaw, and poet William Morris.
-On June 26, 1893, Illinois governor John Peter Altgeld, the progressive governor of Illinois, himself a German immigrant, signed pardons for Fielden, Neebe, and Schwab, calling them victims of "hysteria, packed juries, and a biased judge" and noting that the state "has never discovered who it was that threw the bomb which killed the policeman, and the evidence does not show any connection whatsoever between the defendants and the man who threw it".
+On June 26, 1893, Illinois governor John Peter Altgeld, a German immigrant, signed pardons for Fielden, Neebe, and Schwab, calling them victims of "hysteria, packed juries, and a biased judge" and noting that the state "has never discovered who it was that threw the bomb which killed the policeman, and the evidence does not show any connection whatsoever between the defendants and the man who threw it".
 Altgeld also faulted the city of Chicago for failing to hold Pinkerton guards responsible for repeated use of lethal violence against striking workers.
 Altgeld's actions concerning labor were used to defeat his re-election.

 Soon after the trial, anarchist Dyer Lum wrote a history of the trial critical of the prosecution.
-In 1888, George McLean, and in 1889, police captain Michael Schack, wrote accounts from the opposite perspective.
-Awaiting sentencing, each of the defendants wrote their own autobiographies (edited and published by Philip Foner in 1969), and later activist Lucy Parsons published a biography of her condemned husband Albert Parsons.
-Fifty years after the event, Henry David wrote a history, which preceded another scholarly treatment by Paul Avrich in 1984, and a "social history" of the era by Bruce C. Nelson in 1988.
+In 1888, George McLean, and in 1889 Schack, wrote accounts from the opposite perspective.
+Awaiting sentencing, each of the defendants wrote autobiographies (edited and published by Philip Foner in 1969), and Lucy Parsons published a biography of her condemned husband Albert Parsons.
+Fifty years after the event, Henry David wrote a history which preceded another scholarly treatment by Paul Avrich in 1984, and a "social history" of the era by Bruce C. Nelson in 1988.
 In 2006, labor historian James Green wrote a popular history.